 Pricing, coverage and reimbursement of our biosimilar product candidates, if approved, may not be adequate to support our commercial infrastructure.
-Our per-patient prices may not be sufficient to recover our development and manufacturing costs and potentially achieve profitability.
+Our perpatient prices may not be sufficient to recover our development and manufacturing costs and potentially achieve profitability.
 Accordingly, the availability and adequacy of coverage and reimbursement by governmental and private payors are essential for most patients to be able to afford expensive treatments such as ours, if approved.
 Sales of our product candidates will depend substantially, both domestically and abroad, on the extent to which the costs of our product candidates will be paid for by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations or reimbursed by government authorities, private health insurers and other third-party payors.
 If coverage and reimbursement are not available, or are available only to limited levels, we may not be able to successfully commercialize our product candidates.
 Even if coverage is provided, the approved reimbursement amount may not be adequate to allow us to establish or maintain pricing sufficient to realize a return on our investment.

 There is significant uncertainty related to third-party coverage and reimbursement of newly approved products.
-In the United States, third-party payors, including private and governmental payors such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs and biologics will be covered and reimbursed.
+In the U.S., third-party payors, including private and governmental payors such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs and biologics will be covered and reimbursed.
 The Medicare program covers certain individuals aged 65 or older or those who are disabled or suffering from end-stage renal disease.
 The Medicaid program, which varies from state to state, covers certain individuals and families who have limited financial means.
 The Medicare and Medicaid programs increasingly are used as models for how private payors and other governmental payors develop their coverage and reimbursement policies for drugs and biologics.
 It is difficult to predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our biosimilar product candidates, if approved.
-In addition, in the United States, no uniform policy of coverage and reimbursement for biologics exists among third-party payors.
+In addition, in the U.S., no uniform policy of coverage and reimbursement for biologics exists among third-party payors.
 Therefore, coverage and reimbursement for biologics can differ significantly from payor to payor.
-As a result, the process for obtaining favorable coverage determinations often is time-consuming and costly and may require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be obtained.
-For example, Centers for Medicare & Medicaid Services ("CMS") issued a proposed Part B rule in the third quarter of 2015 on biosimilar payment and coding which requires that multiple biosimilars to the same reference product be grouped and issued the same J-code for Medicare reimbursement purposes and that the payment amount for a billing code that describes a biosimilar is based on the average sales price (ASP) of all biosimilar products that reference a common biological product's license application.
-This reimbursement ru
+As a result, the process for obtaining favorable coverage determinations often is timeconsuming and costly and may require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be obtained.
+For example, CMS issued a proposed Medicare Part B rule in the third quarter of 2015 on biosimilar payment and coding, which requires that multiple biosimilars to the same reference product be grouped and issued the same J-code for Medicare reimbursement purposes and that the payment amount for a billing code that describes a biosimilar is based on the ASP of all biosimilar products that reference a common biological product's license application.
+However, on November 2, 2017, CMS adopted a final policy to no longer group biological products with a common reference product into the same billing code, effective January 1, 2018.
+If our product is not assigned a separate code or is issued a code that is not adequately reimbursed by third-party payors, then the cost of the relevant product may be absorbed by healthcare providers or charged to patients.
+If this is the case, our expectations of the pricing we expect to achieve for such product and the related potential revenue, may be significantly diminished.